TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Introduction

-Additionally, supporting query processing over encrypted data is not in itself sufficient to protect data privacy.
-In many situations, it is unnecessary and/or undesirable to give even authorized third-parties the ability to query the data in an unfettered manner.
-Instead, users may want to \textit{(i)}~share only aggregate statistics about the data (e.g., avg/min/max vs. all values), \textit{(ii)}~limit the resolution at which such statistics are reported (e.g., hourly vs. per-minute), \textit{(iii)}~limit the time interval over which queries are issued (e.g., only June 2018), \textit{(v)}~or a combination of the above.
+\fakeparagraph{(ii)~Secure Sharing.} A key challenge in modern systems is that privacy must co-exist with the desire to extract value from the data, which typically implies \emph{sharing} data to be analyzed by third-party services~\cite{databox}.
+Hence, a truly comprehensive approach to data protection must also comprise mechanisms for secure sharing of encrypted data.
+Sharing should also be \emph{fine-grained} since it is undesirable and often unnecessary to give parties unfettered access to the data.
+Instead, users may want to \textit{(1)}~share only aggregated statistics about the data (e.g., avg/min/max), \textit{(2)}~limit the resolution at which such statistics are reported (e.g., hourly vs. per-minute), \textit{(3)}~limit the time interval over which queries are issued (e.g., only June 2019), \textit{(4)}~or a combination of the above.
 Moreover, the desired granularity and scope of sharing can vary greatly across users and applications.
-For example, a user might choose to simultaneously share hourly averages of their measured heart rate with their doctor and per-minute averages with their trainer but only for the duration of their workout session.
-Similarly, a datacenter operator might share resource utilization levels with a tenant but only for the duration of her job.
-Hence support for encrypted query processing must go hand-in-hand with \emph{access control} that limits the scope of data that users might query.
-Such access control must be secure, flexible, and fine-grained: i.e., providing crypto-enforced control over not just who can access a data stream, but also at what resolution, and over what time interval.
-Equally important, the overhead of the crypto primitives underlying access control and encrypted data processing needs to be negligible to meet the scaling, latency, and performance requirements associated with time series data stores (\rsec{background}).
+Hence, support for encrypted query processing must go hand-in-hand with access control that limits the scope of data that users might query.
+The sharing paradigm in data-stream systems is distinctly different than in conventional databases.
+Data-stream settings feature a multitude of data sources continuously pushing data to the cloud, where various services that are often not known in advance can subscribe to consume and analyze data streams.
+Therefore, such systems require flexible access policies.
+Frequently, there is a need to fuse and analyze data from different sources collectively; this implies that we need to devise an end-to-end encryption scheme that is compatible with this sharing paradigm.